cutting-room-floor/tilestream/README.md

 If you intend to run TileStream as a server on a hostname or an IP rather than as localhost, specify that hostname when you run TileStream:

     tilestream --host 127.0.0.1
     tilestream --host yourhost.com

+In these examples, you would only be able to access tilestream from `127.0.0.1` or `yourhost.com`, respectively, due to security restrictions.

 Usage